lbressler13/kotlin-utils/.github/pull_request_template.md

 ## Checks
 * [ ] New and existing unit tests pass with my changes
 * [ ] Unit tests have been written for all new and changed functions
-* [ ] If any function signatures have been changed, their docstrings have been updated
 * [ ] Comments have been added to hard-to-understand code
+* [ ] Docstrings have been updated with any modified function signatures
+* [ ] ktlint has run successfully
-* [ ] I have updated the version number (if necessary)
+* [ ] The version number has been updated if necessary

 ## How was this tested?
 Details of testing